iimez/lllms/README.md

 #### Currently not the Goals

-- Another facade to LLM hoster HTTP API's.
+- A facade to LLM cloud hoster HTTP API's.
 The strengths here are local/private/offline use.
 - Worry too much about authentication or rate limiting or misuse.
 Host this with caution.
 - Some kind of distributed or multi-node setup.
-Too soon.
+That should probably be something designed for this purpose from the ground up.
-- Other common tooling like vector stores, Chat GUIs, etc.
+- Other common related tooling like vector stores, Chat GUIs, etc. Scope would probably get out of hand.

 ### Related Solutions